tringi/papers/cxx-destructive-move.md

 Classes may define two new destructors, see [Syntax](#Syntax) below.

-For instances of such classes the compiler performs additional lifetime analysis:
+For instances of such classes, the compiler performs additional lifetime analysis:
-If it can **prove** the instance isn't touched after the last move-from (either implicit or `std::move`), it is allowed to **observably** replace that last move-from by the appropriate destructor, and end its lifetime there (early).
+If it can **prove** the instance isn't touched after the last move-from (either implicit or `std::move`), it is allowed to **observably** replace that last move-from by the appropriate new destructor (see below), and end its lifetime there (early).

 *If any of the conditions isn't met, a regular move, or copy, whichever is defined, is called.*